Context-Specific Causal Discovery for Categorical Data Using Staged Trees: INTRODUCTION

-We do this by introducing and studying a new measure of dissimilarity between causal models tailored to the topology of staged trees and inspired by the widely-used structural intervention distance (SID) of \citet{Peters2015} which we henceforth call \emph{context-specific intervention discrepancy} (CID).
-Differently to SID which only accounts for symmetric causal relationships, our CID can more generally consider the difference between two causal models by accounting for complex, non-symmetric causal effects.
+The quality of our routines is investigated by computing a new measure of dissimilarity between causal models tailored to the topology of staged trees and inspired by the widely-used structural intervention distance (SID) \citep{Peters2015} which we henceforth call \emph{context-specific intervention discrepancy} (CID).
+Differently from SID which only accounts for symmetric causal relationships, our defined CID can more generally consider the difference between two causal models by accounting for complex, asymmetric dependencies.